H. A. Iqbal Hussain

 H. A. Iqbal Hussain is an Indian politician from Karnataka.
-He is currently serving as member of Karnataka Legislative Assembly representing Ramanagar.
-He is member of the Indian National Congress.
+He is currently serving as a member of the Karnataka Legislative Assembly representing Ramanagara and is affiliated to the Indian National Congress.

 Political career

-In the 2018 Karnataka Legislative Assembly election Iqbal Hussain contested from Ramanagaram and lost to H. D. Kumaraswamy of the JDS.
+In the 2018 Karnataka Legislative Assembly election Iqbal Hussain contested from Ramanagara and lost to H. D. Kumaraswamy who is from the JDS.

-In the 2023 Karnataka Legislative Assembly election he again contested from Ramanagara and won the seat with margin 5.86%.
+In the 2023 Karnataka Legislative Assembly election he contested again from Ramanagara and won the seat with a margin of 5.86%.